Meghan Markle attends Prince Harry's Invictus Games in Toronto

 Markle, who lives in Toronto where she films USA network's legal drama, “Suits,” recently told Vanity Fair that she and Harry are "really happy and in love."
 According to the interview, the pair first met in London in July 2016 and managed to date "very quietly" for six months before their relationship was made public

-On Saturday, the actress — clad in a chic plum-colored dress and purple leather biker jacket — was seen sitting next to her friend Markus Anderson while Prime Minister Justin Trudeau gave opening remarks to attendees in the stadium.
+On Saturday, the actress — clad in a chic maroon-colored dress and plum leather biker jacket — was seen sitting next to her friend Markus Anderson while Prime Minister Justin Trudeau gave opening remarks to attendees in the stadium.

 Harry, meanwhile, was seated next to First Lady Melania Trump during the opening ceremony.
 The red-headed royal met with Trump earlier that day, who wished Team USA good luck during the games on her first solo international trip.